-Having been a Labour Party activist and local community campaigner for many years as well as having lived just north of Southchurch Road since 1994, Martin knows first-hand many of the issues that affect residents in St. Luke’s Ward in particular as well as Southend as a whole and that St. Luke’s really needs councillors who will campaign and vote for policies that will actually improve the lives of residents here.
+Having been a very active local community campaigner for many years as well as living in Stromness Road (literally a few yards from the ward boundary) since 1994, Martin knows first-hand many of the issues that affect residents in St. Luke’s Ward in particular as well as Southend as a whole and that St. Luke’s really needs councillors who will campaign and vote for policies that will actually improve the lives of residents here.
 His experience and dedication to the locality and its people mean that he will be a committed and effective representative for St. Luke’s on Southend Council and with Gabriel Leroy as our other candidate St Luke’s voters will have the chance to select a dynamic team to represent them.

 “Like many of the ward’s residents I am fed up with the difficulty of getting a timely GP appointment and the lack of accessible local health services generally.
 We must retain and improve the St. Luke’s health centre (something I’ve already campaigned for) and not see any further damaging cuts.

 “Similarly struggling for funds and sufficient staff are our local schools and child care centres.
 Over recent years Labour councillors have fought with some success against Tory cuts to those and the current Labour-led council administration is doing a good job with the limited resources available, but it’s only by increasing Labour representation on the council that schools including those in St. Luke’s will be able to improve continually.

 “The appalling bus service in some parts of the ward is something I am very vocal about.
 I know so many people who have trouble getting into town for shopping, or are put off going to the cinema or for a night out in Southend because of the cost of a taxi home.
 I know some young residents who have to walk home from work very late at night because they’re on low wages and there are no buses.
 The council sadly has no direct control over the bus companies, but public pressure can and has improved services elsewhere and with a local councillor committed to the fight could do so here.